 Henk Mulder, Head of Digital Cargo, IATA said: ‘The ultimate aim of the ONE Record programme is to enable a data-led digitisation of the global supply chain in order to improve service, speed and reliability, through the standardisation of competing or overlapping systems of the different stakeholders in the air cargo industry into one of shared intelligence and cooperation.’

 The pilot, which was run in conjunction with Cathay Pacific Cargo and Hong Kong International Airport, saw three agents – DHL Global Forwarding, Sinotrans (HK) Air Transportation Development Co Ltd and Soonest Express (HK) Co Ltd – contribute shipments using a web-based API (application programming interface) platform developed by Global Logistics System (HK) Co Ltd (GLS).
-For its part, Hong Kong International Airport took the innovative step among airports of designing its own platform for ONE Record.

 ‘The programme builds on paperless operations of the e-AWB (electronic air waybill),’ said Cathay Pacific Head of Cargo Digital Clera Lam.
 ‘Cathay Pacific Cargo was the first airline to implement 100 per cent e-AWB operations in its home market, and we have been the leader in its implementation around the world for the past 10 years.’